Overview of Mutual of Omaha

-Mutual of Omaha is a highly reputable Company, currently ranked No. 300 on Fortune 500’s top firms, as of 2020.
+Mutual of Omaha reviews indicate it’s a highly reputable company, currently ranked No. 300 on Fortune 500’s top firms as of 2020.
 The firm and its affiliates employ more than 5,000 people in addition to a network of sales agents.

 Does Mutual Of Omaha Have Final Expense?

 Mutual of Omaha has multiple policies to help ensure your final expenses are covered and will not burden your family.
 The easiest and fastest way to get coverage is to apply for the Mutual of Omaha guaranteed issue product, the only downside being the two-year waiting period before your beneficiary is eligible for full death benefits.
 If you want a no-waiting period product, then Mutual of Omaha’s Living Promise product will better suit you, as it offers level benefits with minimal health questions (“simplified underwriting”).

 Mutual of Omaha has two burial insurance offerings: a guaranteed issue offering that you can apply for 100% online as well as an underwritten product, which is actually a burial policy with no waiting period.

 Can I Cash Out Mutual Of Omaha Burial Insurance?

 Yes.
 Mutual of Omaha guaranteed whole life insurance policies can be cashed out at any time.
 Any policy withdrawals, loans, and loan interest, if not repaid at the time of death, will be deducted from the death benefit payout to your beneficiary.